pchanial/python-for-data-scientists/source/ndarray.rst

 Indexing arrays
 ---------------

-* integers and slices, like Python
+* integers and slices: like Python

   .. warning:: indexing starts at 0!

   .. warning:: in slices, the stop point is excluded from the selection!

-  .. note:: negative index are fine.
+  .. note:: negative indices are fine.

   >>> a = np.arange(10)
   >>> a[3: -3]